a few notes on music

 I played for the Ponsonby club right through the junior grades and for much of that time our halfback was Brett Neilson.
 Brett and I got along OK and his dad was our coach for a couple of seasons, so our parents sometimes visited each other with us kids tagging along.
 I stayed over at Brett’s house in Te Atatu a couple of times and Brett’s dad would take us all to a movie (one Saturday it was the original 3:10 to Yuma) and later we’d have fish and chips sitting on the plushly carpeted lounge-room floor as a treat.
 The Neilson’s house was newly built and its slightly moderne décor was, to me, an intriguing contrast to the pre-war ambience of the old home in Ponsonby.
 I particularly recall a big glass bull with prominent dangly bits striking a threatening pose atop the TV set.

 Although AKTV2 started broadcasts in 1960, we didn’t have TV at home until we moved to Hamilton and it was always a bonus to visit a friend’s place where there was television.
 Even when there were only test broadcasts in the late-50s, we would go as a family to my Uncle Jim’s in Mt.
 Roskill and sit in his garage workshop for a couple of hours watching obscure variety acts and fuzzy travelogues on the 9-inch receiver that he'd cobbled together.
-When I would read the US ads in The Saturday Evening Post for 21-inch TVs they represented an achingly remote and futuristic way of life.
+When I lingered over the full-page colour ads for 21-inch TVs in the US Saturday Evening Post, they represented an achingly remote and futuristic way of life.
 In ’60-’61 I sometimes biked over to a friend's place in Grey Lynn to watch the early evening kids’ shows.
 I can still see their gloomy sitting room and hear the theme song from Gerry Anderson's pre-Thunderbirds animated series “Torchy the Battery Boy”.

 In late-1961 our family moved to Hamilton and, apart from the some vague rumours, the next time I learned anything of Brett was in a newspaper article about the fast-rising Auckland band the La De Da’s and their new 45, “How Is The Air Up There?”
 (Feb.
 1966).
 When I first heard it on my little silver transistor I was astonished, it was noisier and better than I could ever have expected.
 One day as I heard the record being pre-announced on the kitchen radio I ran over and turned it up loud, “Listen Dad, this is Brett’s band”.
 A few seconds later Dad looked up from the dining room table with a pained expression and Mum was waving her arm saying “Turn it down, I can’t hear myself think”.
 I’m sure they were genuinely curious, for a moment, but in the end it was just too alien, messy and loud.
 But I was very impressed, Brett had come through with the goods!… and the drumming sounded just fine to me.
 If you check out the early La De Da’s group photos you’ll notice that Brett, unlike the others in their motley modness, is often dressed in a trim dark suit and tie, looking just like a jazzman.